Qanop/blog/content/posts/2020-11-24---why-dockerizing-production-isnt-bad-idea.md

 ![Birth of DevOps](/media/server-3.jpg)

 Each team looks for Docker and its derivative benefits in terms of work efficiency and simplification of the tasks assigned to them.
-Therefore, to better understand each of the teams and their point of view, each has its own chapter.
+Therefore, to better understand each of the teams and their point of view, each has its chapter.
 This will allow you to understand the possibility of using this technology in every step of the project.

 ## Dev
 Creating docker images while developing an application is currently one of the requirements in the hiring process.
 This is more or less because previously programmers had to build up their programming environment.
 Knowledge of Linux was a standard in the job description ever to know how to install the appropriate version of packages for the operation of their project.
 Unfortunately, the problem of installing main packages by programmers grew when they started working on several projects at the same time in different global package versions.
 Unfortunately, switching between versions was not convenient, it often required additional configuration files, and sometimes it forced to re-install them.
 Virtualization came to the rescue, which separated each project and did not require having specific versions of packages on the user's main system.
 Due to the [hardware consumption and number of layers](https://geekflare.com/docker-vs-virtual-machine/) in virtualization technology, Docker is the most used today.